 We’re on Costa Rica’s Papagayo Peninsula, tootling around in our golf buggy by the light of a full moon.
 We have a date with some mango margaritas at the Dive Bar by the marina.

-So far, just two hotels – the Four Seasons Resort Costa Rica at Peninsula Papagayo and Hyatt’s Andaz Peninsula Papagayo Resort – have been built here, along with a handful of condo and villa properties.
+So far, just three hotels – the Four Seasons Resort Costa Rica at Peninsula Papagayo, Hyatt’s Andaz Peninsula Papagayo Resort and Planet Hollywood Beach Resort – have been built here, along with a handful of condo and villa properties.

 Much of the Papagayo Peninsula is undeveloped, and by law, 70% will remain untouched as a protected sanctuary.